AntyMew/livesplit-cy/README.md

 Pull requests welcome!
 Just fork the project, make your changes, and PR to `master`. c:

 If you are making only small changes, feel free to commit to your fork's `master`.
 If you are developing a larger feature, it would be appreciated if you instead commit your changes to a descriptively named feature branch, ex. `feature/current-pace-component`.

+Additionally, if and when you pull new changes from this repository after you've made local changes, please prefer rebasing over merging, i.e. with `git pull --rebase`.
+Of course, if you have already pushed the changes to a remote, then you should merge as usual.

 ### Linting: